-6.2.2 Private Key Multi-Person Control
+6.2.2 Private Key (n out of m) Multi-Person Control

 Multi-person control of a private key applies to private keys of all certification authorities of Certum used for certificate and CRL signing, as well as other cryptographic operations, e.g. message encryption.